How is a Child's Preference and Choice in Custody Determined?

 There was a time when a child's choice was a non-factor until the child reached his or her late teenage years.

-However, as child custody laws in California became more progressive and with the passage of Family Code section 3042 and its companion in California Rules of Court 5.250, children have a voice to express their custody preference today unlike ever before.
+However, child custody laws in California became more progressive.
+The legislature passed Family Code 3042 and its companion in California Rules of Court 5.250.
+Children then gained a voice to express their custody preference today unlike ever before.

 In this article, we will discuss a child's preference in custody, how a child chooses with which parent to live and when the child can make such a choice.